pavithraes/xprof/docs/gpu_kernel_stats.md

 sort the table accordingly.
 The default order is based on the total duration of the kernel-op pair.

-The table includes the following information for each kernel-op pair:
+The GPU Kernel Statistics Table includes the following information for each kernel-op pair:

 *   Kernel name: The name of the kernel that was launched.
 *   Registers per thread: The number of GPU